-Grads of this concentration are aggressively recruited (even for engineering jobs).
-Electrical systems concentration grad placement has been at or near 100% for years.
+Grads of this concentration are aggressively recruited, even in the filed of engineering.
+Electronic systems concentration graduate placement has been at or near 100% for years.
 The Aeronautical Science Industry Advisory Committee and company recruiters expect this trend to continue.
-Get ready for a starting salary in the mid-fifties!

 Cessna Aircraft does major recruiting at LETU.
 James “ JD" Terry is one of our grads at Cessna.